Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

-We decided to limit the number of Past History Saved to 20 i.e. User can only revert back from last 20 commands only to avoid the Performance issue and keep the implementation Simple.
+We decided to choose the Alternative 1 and limit the number of Past History Saved to 20 i.e. User can only revert back from last 20 commands only to avoid the Performance issue and keep the implementation Simple.

 --------------------------------------------------------------------------------------------------------------------